-Louisiana's Tuition Opportunity Program for Students (TOPS) is a comprehensive program of state scholarships and can be applied to you Centenary education.
+Louisiana's Tuition Opportunity Program for Students (TOPS) is a comprehensive program of state scholarships and can be applied to your Centenary education.
 Eligibility is determined by the state.
 The program is subject to legislative revision and funding issues.
 Students must be residents of Louisiana.
-Amounts awarded to private institutions in 2012-13 ranged from $3636 - $4436.
+Amounts awarded to private institutions in 2015-16 ranged from $5114 - $5914.
 The Free Application for Federal Student Aid (FAFSA) serves as the state's application.
 Please visit the state's TOPS website for detailed information.

 Louisiana GO Grant

 The Louisiana GO Grant is a need-based financial aid program aimed at making college more affordable for students from moderate- and low-income families.
-Louisiana resident students who are eligible for and receive the Federal Pell Grant may also be eligible for the Louisiana GO Grant (funding permits).
-The grant helps cover the difference between the actual cost of attending a public or private college in Louisiana and the amount of a student’s Pell Grant award.
-Elgible full-time students may receive up to $1000 per academic year.
-Eligible part-time students may receive up to $500 per year.
-Enrollment criteria: Louisiana resident admitted and enrolled, beginning Fall 2007, as a certificate or degree-seeking undergraduate student at a Louisiana public or private (LAICU) college or university: (1) as a first time freshman or (2) aged 25 or older and not having enrolled in a college or university in credit bearing courses for at least one academic year.
+Louisiana resident students who are eligible for and receive the Federal Pell Grant may be eligible for the Louisiana GO Grant (funding permits).
+Elgible full-time students may receive up to $3000 per academic year.
+Eligible part-time students may receive up to $1500 per year.
+Enrollment criteria: Louisiana resident admitted and enrolled as a certificate or degree-seeking undergraduate student at a Louisiana public or private (LAICU) college or university.
+The eligible student must have remaining financial need after deducting Estimated Family Contribution (EFC) and all federal/state/institutional grant or scholarship aid (“gift aid”) from student’s Cost of Attendance (COA).

 Federal Pell Grant